Dicephalic parapagus twins: Dicephalic twins who survived past infancy

 Giacomo and Giovanni Battista Tocci (1877–1940), were Italian male dicephalus parapagus twins who survived to adulthood.
-Each had his own pair of arms.
-They had two legs all together, one of which was controlled by each twin.
+Each had his own pair of arms, so they were tetrabrachius.
+They had two legs altogether (dipus), one of which was controlled by each twin.
 They were exhibited in freak shows as children and teenagers.
 The Toccis learned to speak several languages, but never learned to walk.

-Abby and Brittany Hensel, born in Minnesota in 1990, also are dicephalus parapagus twins.
-They were born with two functional arms, plus a vestigial third arm, which was surgically removed.
+Abby and Brittany Hensel, born in Minnesota in 1990, are American female dicephalus parapagus twins.
+They were born with two functional arms, plus a vestigial third arm, which was surgically removed, hence they were born tribrachius but are now dibrachius dipus.
 Each twin has her own complete head, heart and spine, and controls one arm and one leg.
 They learned to walk around the same age as average children, went on to attend school, learn to drive, play sports, and completed courses at college.
+They earned their teaching licenses and now teach in the fifth grade.

-Twin girls were born in Turkey in 2000.
-They were conjoined like the Tocci brothers, with four arms and two legs all together.
-As with the Toccis and the Hensels, it was found that each twin controlled one leg.
+Ayşe and Sema Tanrıkulu, born in 2000, are Turkish female dicephalus parapagus twins.
+They are tetrabrachius dipus like the Tocci brothers, with four arms and two legs all together.
+As with the Toccis and the Hensels, it was found that each twin controls one leg.
 Because of the size of their upper body, the Turkish twins needed a special program of exercises before they could learn to walk.
 After that, they learned to run and climb stairs without further specialist help, and at age 11 they were going to school with other children.
+As of 2019, they are pursuing higher education.